sintefmath/SurfaceWaterIntegratedModeling.jl/docs/JOSS/paper.md

 The algorithms are based on the assumption of infinitesimal flow and the identification of _spill points_.
-Spill-point analyses are highly computationally efficient compared to tools based on numerical simulation.
 Spill-point analyses are highly computationally efficient compared to tools based on numerical simulation, making it easy to work interactively and test out various scenarios and measures.
 SWIM offers unique functionality, such as simplified infiltration models for both permeable and impermeable surfaces, as well as the calculation of time series that model how water accumulates or drains over time without resorting to computationally intensive numerical time-stepping approaches.

 # Statement of need